 File Size Considerations

 Since precombined references and previs are part of the Optimization System, mods that replace the data instead of not including it will obviously be better overall for game performance, but precombined meshes are very large.
-A mod with a large number of cell edits could have anywhere from 150 MB to 8 GB of space used depending on what is replaced and how much – such as mods that turn the Commonwealth into a forest.
-The tools available to mod authors do not have a way to reduce the file size of the precombined meshes.
+A mod with a large number of cell edits could have anywhere from 150 MB to 23 GB of space used depending on what is replaced and how much – such as mods that turn the Commonwealth into a forest.

 Texture Replacer Considerations